As an engineer analyzing robot logs, you’re likely asking questions such as:

 )

-The first column displays the distance scores of the closest matches.
-The second column shows the plots of the matched IMU subsequences, while the third column presents the corresponding image sequences for each match.
+The first column shows the distance scores of the closest matches.
+The second column shows the plots of the matched IMU subsequences, and the third column shows the corresponding image sequences for each match.
 The first row, with a distance score of zero, represents the query signal.
-As hoped, the top matches correspond to hard landing sequences in other flights.
+As expected, the top matches correspond to hard landing sequences in other flights.

 How does find_similar_signals work?

-In the example below, we're looking for IMU patterns which correspond to the calibration sequences before takeoff.
+We looked for IMU patterns which correspond to the calibration sequence of the downward-facing camera before takeoff.
+The results look great!

-In the example below, we tried to find similar sequences for an aggressive left turn.
+Finally, we tried to find similarly aggressive left turns.
 The results qualitatively make sense.

 Note that we only used angular_velocity to find turns, as it directly captures rotational motion.
 Dropping linear_acceleration makes sense because turns are primarily characterized by changes in angular velocity, while linear acceleration data may introduce noise unrelated to the rotational dynamics of the turn.
 It's generally a good idea to experiment with including different signals in the similarity search to better capture events.